Ecommerce and social media go hand-in-hand.

 So, align your ads with the buyer’s journey.

-A three-step ad sequence with separate creatives for the awareness (guides, infographics, templates, etc.), consideration (success stories, influencer endorsements, etc.), and decision (time-limited offers, retargeting abandoned carts, etc.) stages of the buyer’s journey works better, as it shows your brand is here to provide value and connect with customers rather than just hard sell.
+A three-step ad sequence with separate creatives for the awareness (guides, infographics, templates, questions or polls etc.), consideration (success stories, influencer endorsements, etc.), and decision (time-limited offers, retargeting abandoned carts, etc.) stages of the buyer’s journey works better, as it shows your brand is here to provide value and connect with customers rather than just hard sell.

 Such a three-step ad sequence brings a warmer audience to your product-based ads and ultimately helps to boost sales.